 Is it really possible to stop hair loss and get your hair growing normally again?

 And it was from my stubborn refusal to go bald (as well as my complete and utter frustration when the hair loss experts I asked were unable to answer my questions) that I began studying androgenetic alopecia – work which was to take me seven years before I finally realized that skull expansion was the reason behind this condition.

 Of course, once you fully understand a problem, you can then set about finding a solution.

 So that’s what I did.

-You can learn about when and why I posed those hair loss questions to the experts, and what my solution was, by reading this page.
+You can learn about when and why I posed those hair loss questions to the experts, and what my solution was on this page.